NOVEMBER 12-14 2021

 GERMAN SCHOOL OF THESSALONIKI MODEL UNITED NATIONS

 It is with great pleasure that we hereby invite you to the fourth DSTMUN conference (Deutsche Schule Thessaloniki Model United Nations Conference) taking place from Friday 12th November to Sunday 14th November 2021 at the premises of the Deutsche Schule Thessaloniki/Germaniki Scholi Thessaloniki (DST).
 We sincerely hope that we will be able to welcome you all in person by then, but we are also preparing an online conference as an alternative.

 A three-day-long simulation of the proceedings of the United Nations, DSTMUN is designed for junior high school and high school students (grades 8 to 12) and provides them with the opportunity to improve their English-speaking as well as debating skills when discussing global issues in an international environment.
 Delegates will not only profit from the conference’s official language being English (employed for preparing resolutions, lobbying and debating as well as for socializing with delegates from other countries), but they will also come into contact with the world of diplomacy as they do research on their country’s positions, prepare declarations and resolutions, and learn to negotiate and cooperate according to UN regulations, all the while developing their skills of critical analysis, public speaking and compromising.

 Being a conference made by students for students, DSTMUN proves that youth is indeed capable of achieving important tasks, which is exactly what delegates will be called upon to do during the three days of our conference.

-We look forward to seeing you in November!
+We very much hope to welcome you at our conference in November!